kshetline/aw-clock/README.md

 Leap seconds have possibly become a moot point.
 There hasn’t been a new leap second introduced since the tail end of 2016.
 The need for leap seconds is irregular, but before 2016 they were added about once every year and a half on average, starting in 1972, so it has been a strangely long stretch of time since the last one.

 The Earth’s rotation simply has not been running as slowly as it had been, and has even sped up at times over the last several years.
-It’s currently possible that a previously merely hypothetical “negative leap second“ could happen by as soon as 2029.
+It’s currently possible that a previously merely hypothetical “negative leap second” could happen by as soon as 2029.

 If that negative leap second doesn’t happen, however, but the Earth also keeps up it’s unusual speed for a while longer so the need for a normal leap second is delayed beyond the year 2035, then, by international agreement, there will be no more leap seconds at all, at least for the foreseeable future.